KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

-We call `play_turn` with the position of the mouse click.
+Call `play_turn` with the position of the mouse click.

 ```
 void on_mouse_button_pressed(const event::mouse_button_pressed &evt) noexcept